Skip to content

 See =SUBSET() formula example

-Set expression
+Set Expression

-You can also combine elements, patterns, MDX expressions, subset keywords and MDX mods into a semicolon delimited list, i.e.: {[month].[Q1].children};/FY202*/>>sortasc
+You can also combine elements, patterns, MDX expressions, subset keywords, and MDX mods in a semicolon-delimited list for advanced selections.

 USERNAME() function